vineelko/patina/docs/src/integrate/patina_dxe_core_requirements.md

 Note: The Patina DXE Readiness Tool does not perform this check.

+#### 3.3 ConnectController() Must Explicitly Be Called For Handles Created/Modified During Image Start

+To maintain compatibility with UEFI drivers that are written to the EFI 1.02 Specification, the EDK II `StartImage()` implementation is extended to monitor the handle database before and after each image is started.
+If any handles are created or modified when an image is started, then `EFI_BOOT_SERVICES.ConnectController()` is called with the `Recursive` parameter set to `TRUE` for each of the newly created or modified handles before `StartImage()` returns.

+Patina does not implement this behavior.
+Images and platforms dependent on this behavior will need to be modified to explicitly call `ConnectController()` on any handles that they create or modify.

 ### 4. Known Limitations

 This section details requirements Patina currently has due to limitations in implementation, but that support will be